mbaumer/us_hep_funding/docs/_states/AZ.md

 [Back to top](#top)
 ## AZ-05 -- Rep. Andy Biggs (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-05)
 ### Committees
-Andy Biggs is the #6 Democrat on the House Committee on Science, Space, and Technology
+Andy Biggs is the #6 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```